nihonjinrxs/loyno-faculty-site/teaching/cosc-a451/2019s/syllabus.md

   reflection:
     title: Reflection Paper
     description: |
-      As part of the service learning aspect of this course, you will be keeping a journal with at least weekly reflections on your experiences, on software process and team interaction, on client interactions, and more.
+      As part of the service learning aspect of this course, in addition to university-required tracking of hours spent performing service work, you will also be keeping **a journal with at least weekly reflections on your experiences**, on software process and team interaction, on client interactions, and more.

-      Toward the end of the semester, you will be required to write a short reflection essay examining the following questions:
+      Toward the end of the semester, you will be required to write **a short (5-10 pages) reflection essay** examining the following questions:

-      * a
-      * b
-      * c
+      * What activities did you perform as part of your service learning experience?
+      * What were your expectations at the beginning of the course?
+How did your expectations and attitudes change during and after engaging in this service learning activity?
+      * How does what you experienced during the service learning project exemplify or contradict what you've learned in previous courses and through the lectures in this course?
+Please include at least two concepts that could be applied to your experience.
+      * Did the service learning experience make your understanding of software development and computer science clearer?
+How?
+      * What did you learn about yourself during this experience?
+      * What did you learn about others during this experience?
+      * How can you use what you learned through this experience in your future coursework and in your future career?
+Do you feel better prepared for your career path after this experience?
+Why?
+      * Will you continue to actively be of service in the future?
+Why or why not?
   final:
     title: Final Issue Paper and Presentation
     description: |